-It is our goal to offer the best quality, cheap Red Wigglers for sale.
-Our Red Wigglers are the highest quality to ensure your composting needs are met.
+It is our goal to offer the best quality, Cheap 2000 Count Red Wiggler Worms.
+Our Red Wigglers for sale are the highest quality to ensure your composting needs are met.
 It is also our goal to help educate others about this wonderful, ultra beneficial way to supply your own high quality organic fertilizer while keeping waste out of landfills.

 Red wiggler worms serve a triple purpose: